Efficient representation and approximation of model predictive control laws via deep learning: Simulation results

 \subsection{Performance}

-For both investigated examples OM and IP similar results were obtained, as it can be seen in Table~\ref{tab:AST_and_memory}.
+We investigated both examples OM and IP by simulating closed-loop trajectories starting from randomly chosen initial values within the feasible state space.
+For each initial value, the exact MPC controller $\mathcal{K}_{(\cdot)}$ and the approximate methods were applied.
+The controller $\mathcal{K}_{(\cdot)}$ provided the benchmark performance.
+For both case-studies, the evaluation led to similar results, as it can be seen in Table~\ref{tab:AST_and_memory}.
 The proposed deep neural networks $\mathcal{N}_{6,6}$ and $\mathcal{N}_{10,6}$ only use $\SI{0.23}{\percent}$ and $\SI{1.07}{\percent}$ of the memory of the optimal solutions $\mathcal{K}_7$ and $\mathcal{K}_{10}$ while reaching an average AST that is only $\SI{1.5}{\percent}$ and $\SI{3.8}{\percent}$ longer than the exact solution.
 The deep neural network clearly achieves the best trade-off between performance and memory requirements.
 It is interesting to see that a shallow network $\mathcal{N}_{43,1}$ and $\mathcal{N}_{120,1}$ with a slightly larger memory footprint than the deep network, achieves considerably worse performance.
-The results show that a naive polynomial approximation of the explicit MPC does not result in good results as the performance that can be achieved with no more than 2 $\SI{}{\kilo\byte}$ is significantly worse than the other approximation methods.
+The results show that a naive polynomial approximation of the explicit MPC does not lead to good results as the performance that can be achieved with no more than 2 $\SI{}{\kilo\byte}$ is significantly worse than the other approximation methods.
 Even if the optimized explicit MPC with the finest partition $\mathcal{L}_6$ and $\mathcal{L}_7$ is compared to the benchmark, the proposed deep neural network performs slightly better for OM and clearly better for IP while having a much smaller memory footprint.

 Fig.~\ref{fig:results} and Fig.~\ref{fig:performance_inverted_pendulum_on_cart} show an example of the closed-loop trajectories obtained for each type of controller for the two examples.
 It can be clearly seen that the polynomial approximation (degree 3) cannot properly approximate the explicit controller.
 The best results, which are almost identical to the exact explicit controller $\mathcal K_7$ and $\mathcal K_{10}$, are obtained by the deep neural networks $\mathcal{N}_{6,6}$ and $\mathcal{N}_{10,6}$.